udfds/CodeLab/README.md

   - An crawler to navigate in one domain and explore all pages and static assets

 ## Experiments
+- Java
-- Docker/app-todo
+  - ecommerce
-  - Experiments with Dockerfile, docker-compose.yml
+    - Application for ecommerce.
+(StringFramework, Maven, Docker)

-- Java/partymanager
+  - partymanager
     - Application for party manager.
-(SpringBoot, Gradle)
+(StringFramework, Gradle)
+  - service-orders
+    - Application for request service orders.
+(StringFramework, Maven, JPA)
-- Java/spring-eureka
+  - spring-eureka
-  - Application to experiment Eureka
+    - Application to experiment Eureka.
+(StringFramework)

+- JavaScript
-- JavaScript/microblog
+  - microblog
     - Application for microblog like Twitter.
 (Express.js, MongoDB, React.js)
-- JavaScript/rich-text-editor
+  - rich-text-editor
     - Rich text editor with Slate.js and React.

+- Python
-- Python/delivery-monitoring
+  - delivery-monitoring
     - Application for delivery request and monitoring.
 (Flask, RabbitMQ)
+- Python
-- Python/flask_joblib.py
+  - flask_joblib.py
     - API for a machine learning model.
+- Python
-- Python/python_data_structure.ipynb
+  - python_data_structure.ipynb
     - Practicing Data Structures In Python.

 ## Solutions